 Secrets To Healthy Eating During The Winter

-As the seasons change, so does what we eat.
+As the seasons change, so does what we eat and how we eat.
 The winter diet is very different compared to what we eat during the summer months.
-In Chinese Medicine, nutrition and eating with the seasons is very important aspect to staying healthy.
-In the blog, I will share with you tips on a winter diet and winter foods that will even boost your health.
+Nutritional Therapy in Chinese Medicine focuses on how to optimize your diet in order to stay healthy.
+In the blog, I will share with you tips on a winter diet and winter foods that will even boost your health according to Traditional Chinese Medicine.

 Chinese Medicine Winter Eating For Water Element

 To promote health and longevity, it is recommended to modify your diet according to the seasons in Chinese Medicine.
-The winter is associated with the kidney and bladder organs, which we call the water element.
-This is the season where we want to make choices that are going to nourish and supplement our kidneys.
-So we want to eat foods that are associated that are going to increase the health of our kidneys.
+The winter months are associated with the kidney and bladder organs, which we call the Water Element.
+This is the season where we want to make choices that are going to nourish and supplement our kidneys and bladder.
+So food choices should be focused on optimizing these organs during the winter season.

-In winter it is cold outside so the main idea is to eat foods that keep you warm while nourishing your kidneys.
-Think of how different you eat during the summer months when it is hot outside and you are sweats lots.
+In winter it is cold outside so the main idea is to eat foods that keep you warm while nourishing your kidneys and Yin aspects of the body.
+Think of how different you eat during the summer months when it is hot outside and you are sweating a lot.

 Warm soups, stews, bone broth and congee are excellent meals to incorporate into you winter diet.